-Two donors represent 100% of the balance of unconditional promises to give at June 30, 2021.
-One donor represents 100% of the balance of unconditional promises to give at June 30, 2020.
+Two donors represent 100% of the balance of unconditional promises to give at June 30, 2022 and 2021.

+There were no concentrations of contributions received for the year ended June 30, 2022.
 For the year ended June 30, 2021 approximately 16% of contributions received were attributable to one donor.
-There were no contribution concentrations for the year ended June 30, 2020.